 Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.
-In-Network \$0 copay for each Medicare-covered service.
-Out-of-Network 40% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum. • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) In-Network 20% coinsurance for each Medicare-covered service.
+For member with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. \$0 copay for each Medicare-covered service. • Outpatient dialysis treatments (including dialysis treatments who temporarily out of the service area, as explained in Chapter 3) nen In-Network 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization is required.
 Out-of-Network 20% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum. • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) In-Network These services will be covered as described in the following sections: Please refer to Inpatient Hospital Care.
+You pay these amounts until you reach the out-of-pocket maximum. • Inpatient dialysis treatments (if you are admitted as an inpatient a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient Hospital Care.
 Out-of-Network These services will be covered as described in the following sections: Please refer to Inpatient Hospital Care.

 Services that are covered for you What you must pay when you get these services Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) In-Network \$0 copay for each Medicare-covered service.
-Out-of-Network 40% coinsurance for each Medicare-covered service.
+Out-of-Network 35% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Home dialysis equipment and supplies In-Network Please refer to Durable Medical Equipment and Related Supplies.
 Out-of-Network Please refer to Durable Medical Equipment and Related Supplies. • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) In-Network Please refer to Home Health Agency Care.
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
 Out-of-Network Please refer to Home Health Agency Care.
-Skilled nursing facility (SNF) care In-Network (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes called "SNFs.") \$0 copay each day for days 1 to 20 and \$178 copay each day for days 21 to 100 for Medicare-covered skilled nursing facility care.
+Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Skilled nursing facilities are sometimes called "SNFs.")
+In-Network \$0 copay each day for days 1 to 20 and \$178 copay each day for days 21 to 100 for Medicare-covered skilled nursing facility care.